pro-dev-amit/mongo_app/README.md

 - **Ioc containers** have been used for dependency injection.
 There is flexibility to switch between **Autofac** and **Microsoft Unity** though.
 - **ElasticSearch** engine has been used for search scenarios, such as implmenting search on product catalog.
 - Using **RabbitMQ** for queuing(polymorphic **pub/sub**, **RPC request/response** async patterns) certain operations such as saving critical data into MongoDB and pumping searchDocs into the Search Engine.
 The client used is **EasyNetQ** which runs on top of RabbitMQ .Net driver.
 A sample app about the basic usage of RabbitMQ with .Net can be found **[here](https://github.com/amitstefen/RabbitMQSample)**
+- Using **Redis** for distributed caching.
+All operations are defined in generic manner.
 - On front end, I've also added certain jQuery stuff; load data on scroll as it's done in facebook, some autocompletion, jQuery tabs layout loading on demand etc.

 Architecture and usage